AcademySoftwareFoundation/Imath/README.md

 ## License

-Imath continued to be released under its original OpenEXR [BSD-3-Clause](LICENSE.md) license.
+Imath continues to be released under its original OpenEXR [BSD-3-Clause](LICENSE.md) license.

 ---